Interrailing guide for beginners 2021

 How much does interrailing cost?

-Prices range from £43 for a Poland One Country pass to £570 for the bumper month-long first class Global Pass.
-You'll have to do a bit of shopping around to see which pass is right for you, and what your budget can stretch to.
+Prices range from £44 for certain One Country passes to £776 for the bumper three-month-long first-class Global Pass.
+You'll have to do a bit of shopping around to see which pass is right for you and what your budget can stretch to.

 What you need to know is that prices vary according to: